Secondary CMB temperature anisotropies from magnetic reheating: Temperature anisotropy induced by PMFs

-where $\zeta$ is the primordial curvature perturbation on the uniform density slice and $\mathcal T_\ell$ is the transfer function for the temperature perturbations.
-On the other hand, $a^{\Theta_{B}}_{\ell,m}$ are the additional anisotropies due to the passive mode and $a^{\Delta_{B}}_{\ell,m}$ are the new corrections of inhomogeneous magnetic reheating as we will give later.
+where $\zeta$ is the primordial curvature perturbation on the uniform density slice and $\mathcal T_\ell$ are the transfer functions of the temperature perturbations.
+On the other hand, $a^{\Theta_{B}}_{\ell,m}$ are the additional anisotropies due to the passive mode and $a^{\Delta_{B}}_{\ell,m}$ are the new corrections of inhomogeneous magnetic reheating which we will define later.
 We observe the total angular power spectrum

 which contains the auto- and cross-correlations